fbpx

 Besides clothing, there are a few other things worth packing for your trip to Tuscany.

-• A sun hat: As mentioned, the sun will be shining all day long so a hat is a great way to protect eyes and face from the sun exposure.
-Locals like straw hats and fedoras.
+A sun hat: As mentioned, the sun will be shining all day long so a hat is a great way to protect eyes and face from the sun exposure.
+I like wide-brim straw hats.
 Check out this wide brim one.

-• A strapless bra: For all those tops and dresses, or if your outfit demands it, a stick-on one so you look perfect.
+A strapless bra: For all those tops and dresses, or if your outfit demands it, a stick-on one so you look perfect, or these best selling nipple covers if you don’t need the support.
+Find a comfy wire free strapless bra here.

-• A travel umbrella: We discussed the weather in the summer months earlier and you know that there is a 30% chance of showers at this time of year.
-We will be spending a lot of time outdoors and if showers appear, a travel umbrella will come in handy.
-This one weighs less than 500 gr.
-And is wind-resistant.
-Ponchos scream tourist.
+A travel umbrella: I discussed the weather in the summer months earlier and you know that rain is unusual at this time of year, but we will be spending a lot of time outdoors and if showers appear, a travel umbrella will come in handy.
+This one weighs less than 500 grams and is wind-resistant.

-• European / universal plug adaptor: Italy uses standard two round prong European plugs.
-We like the ones which come with USB ports so that we can charge phones, cameras and everything else with just one adaptor.
-I love this one because it has USB ports for all the electronics we now carry.
+European / universal plug adaptor: Italy uses standard two round prong European plugs.
+I like the ones which come with USB ports so that I can charge phones, cameras and everything else with just one adaptor.
+I love this one because it has USB ports for all the electronics.

-• Sunglasses: We expect sunshine galore so a pair of sunglasses is an essential travel item in Tuscany.
-We like Oakley sunglasses as they are polarized and protect your eyes from any damaging sun rays.
+Sunglasses: I expect sunshine, so a pair of sunglasses is an essential travel item.
+I like Oakley sunglasses as they are polarized and protect your eyes from any damaging sun rays.
 I alway wear them.
 Yes, they are not fashionable, but I have sensitive eyes that don’t like bright days, so they are a lifesaver for me.
+Lately, they have been launching more modern and stylish models.
+Check out their store on Amazon.

-• Water bottle: Single use plastic bottles are terrible for the environment so we recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
-Tap water in Italy is safe to drink and you don’t need to bring a water filter, just your regular bottle will do.
+Water bottle: Single use plastic bottles are terrible for the environment so I recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
+Tap water in Spain is safe to drink and you don’t need to bring a water filter, just your regular bottle will do.
 Replenish it in your room or at breakfast, or use any of the public fountains.

-• Sunscreen: Perhaps the most important item in this packing list for Tuscany in the summer is sunscreen.
+Sunscreen: Perhaps the most important item in this packing is sunscreen.
 The sun is very strong in the summer and you will be under its powerful rays for many hours, protecting your skin is key.
-We like using Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.
-Living in the tropics, this is an everyday item for me I never leave the house without.
+I like and use Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.

-• Lip balm: The sun makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
-We find these are essential to not end up with completely ruined lips or even blisters.
-We like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+Lip balm: The sun makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
+I find these are essential to not end up with completely ruined lips or even blisters.
+This best selling Neutrogena has SPF 15, so your lips will never be dry again!

-• Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl.
+Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl.
 Bring a sleep mask like this one to block the light.
+Or upgrade to Manta Sleep, I have been using the sound mask for months now and it is INCREDIBLE both for the flight as well as to sleep at night and get over the jetlag.
+It is magic when paired with my Calm app.

-• Pajamas: As mentioned, you will most likely be sharing a room so don’t forget to pack your pajamas!
+Pajamas: As mentioned, you will most likely be sharing a room so don’t forget to pack your pajamas!
+Here’s a comfy choice from Amazon.

-• Ear plugs: It is never a bad idea to have a pair of earplugs handy, for the flight, a noisy neighbor or an antsy roommate.
+Ear plugs: It is never a bad idea to have a pair of earplugs handy, for the flight, a noisy neighbor or an antsy roommate.
+Check out these from Amazon.

-• First aid kit and medication: Available medications, brands and products in Italy may not be the same as back home, so it’s always best to bring everything you are used to and of course, all prescription medication or vitamins you take.
-We also recommend packing a basic first aid kit with items such as plasters, an antiseptic ointment, eye drops, hydration powder, etc. We’ll spend time in a car so motion sickness medication is a good idea if you are prone to getting it.
-Have a look at our suggested first aid kit here.
+First aid kit and medication: Available medications, brands and products in Spain may not be the same back home so it’s always best to bring everything you are used to and of course, all prescription medication or vitamins you take.
+I also recommend packing a basic first aid kit with items such as plasters, an antiseptic ointment, eye drops, hydration powder, etc. Have a look at our suggested first aid kit here.

-• A shawl: Some religious buildings such as churches will require that you cover your shoulders and knees so a shawl or sarong comes in pretty handy in those situations.
-Most notably, this will be required inside churches, chapels and cathedrals (of which there are many!).
-This beautiful one is very similar to the “manton de Manila” shawls worn by flamenco dancers and adds a touch of Spain to your outfit.
+A shawl: Some religious buildings such as churches will require that you cover your shoulders and knees so a shawl or sarong comes in pretty handy in those situations.
+This beautiful one adds a touch of color to your outfit.